 There is no doubt that men are stronger than women physically.
 I totally agree.
 However, rock climbing is not a biased sport.
 It is for everyone regardless of gender or age.
 That is what I love so much about climbing.
 It relies not only on strength but on mental ability and techniques such as balance, agility, and/or flexibility.
 Rock climbing is a well-rounded sport for physical and mental stimulation.

 For me, climbing is so much fun that I am not even realizing it is a workout.
 The side effects are tone muscles.
 Don’t take my word for it.
 Try it for yourself.

 My Final Thoughts

 Those images I shared above were my initial perceptions of rock climbing.
 I created an unobtainable sport for myself.
-It was something I would not consider of trying until my son joined a rock climbing team.
+It was something I would not consider trying until my son joined a rock climbing team.
 My perception changed over time as I learned more about the sport.
-I was open to give it a try.
+I was open to giving it a try.

 My only suggestion is to be open to possibilities.
 Create your own perceptions instead of allowing others or your own culture to dictate your outcome in life.
 Enjoy life to the fullest because you are living it for yourself and no one else.